Xylemon/Sven-Co-op-Low-Def-Model-Pack/README.md

 **NOTE:**

-This has been superseeded by more complete and updated model packs.
+This has been superseded by more complete and updated model packs.
 The currently recommended one by the community: https://gamebanana.com/mods/167285

 About